 Cooling Air Humidity

+The absolute humidity of the cooling air should be kept between 5 and 11g of water per kg dry air.

 Cooling air relative humidity shall be constant throughout the entire brake emissions test.
 The testing facility shall carry out the following steps:

 Set the relative humidity of the cooling air to a nominal value of 50 per cent.
 The average cooling air humidity shall not deviate more than ±5 per cent of the nominal value.
-Testing facilities shall aim for keeping the relative humidity as close as possible to the target value of 50 per cent;

 Calculate and report the average relative humidity of the cooling air in all sections as defined in Table 13.6 in paragraph 13.4;

-The average relative humidity requirements for the cooling air defined in point (a) of this paragraph apply to all sections of the brake emissions test including cooling air adjustment, bedding procedure, and emissions measurement;

 The instantaneous cooling air relative humidity shall not deviate more than ±30 per cent of the nominal value;

-The instantaneous cooling air relative humidity may deviate more than ±30 per cent of the nominal value (RH < 20 % or RH > 80 %) for no longer than 10 per cent of the duration of the test (soaking sections not included), provided that the average relative humidity meets the requirements defined in point (a) of this paragraph:

-The total number of instantaneous cooling air relative humidity readings (1Hz) with a value lower than 20 per cent RH or higher than 80 per cent RH shall be less than 527 during the cooling adjustment section;

-The total number of instantaneous cooling air relative humidity readings (1Hz) with a value lower than 20 per cent RH or higher than 80 per cent RH shall be less than 1583 for each WLTP-Brake cycle of the bedding section;

-The total number of instantaneous cooling air relative humidity readings (1Hz) with a value lower than 20 per cent RH or higher than 80 per cent RH shall be less than 1583 for the WLTP-Brake cycle of the emissions measurement section (soaking sections not included).

-If the average or the instantaneous relative humidity falls out of the predefined limits specified in this paragraph, the test is invalid.
+If the average or the instantaneous relative humidity or the absolute humidity falls out of the predefined limits specified in this paragraph, the test is invalid.

 Cooling Air Cleaning